-Executes a reading query on the installer database.
-The default query schema is defined as:
+Executes a reading query on 🗐 Data Field ≣ Multi-Option the installer database.
+The

 SELECT item FROM table WHERE key = value

 Please note that the supported set of SQL operators and language constructs is limited for installer database queries, which is why the query function is limited to a straight forward select statement.